 Are you aware that over 1 billion pounds of pesticides are applied in the US every year?
 Pesticides are wreaking havoc on our environment.
 From insecticides to plant growth regulators – pesticides are toxifying and changing the structure of the planets delicate ecosystems.
 Let’s learn about the environmental impacts of pesticide use.

 The term pesticide covers a wide range of compounds including; insecticides, fungicides, herbicides, rodenticides, molluscicides, nematicides, plant growth regulators and others.
-With the current industrial agriculture and monocropping boom, it is clear why pesticide contamination is on the rise.
+With the current industrial agriculture and the monocropping boom, it is clear why pesticide contamination is on the rise.
 For every dollar spent on pesticides, the farmer yields four dollars in crops saved – because of this, pesticides have become a staple in the US agriculture system.
 Unfortunately, studies show over 95% of herbicides and over 98% of insecticides sprayed do not reach the targeted pest.
-Instead, they end up drifting into water supplies, other farmlands and in peoples homes.
-Let’s learn more.
+Instead, they end up drifting into water supplies, other farmlands and into peoples homes.

 - Farmers spend approximately 10 billion dollars on pesticides in the US every year.